Asian Recipes/ Dinner/ Japanese/ Recipes

 Why We Love This

-Related: Beef Rissoles / Japanese Style Burgers
+Related: Beef Rissoles / Japanese Style Beef Burgers

 A fork holds up half a Japanese hamburger steak stuffed with cheese.